AlexaH88/pianotes/README.md

           - Black #000000
           - White #FFFFFF

-        - The yellow #FFDE59 and purple #5E17EB were chosen for their playfulness, fiting with the theme of the site, all the while taking into account their compatibility with each other and the site as a whole.
+        - The yellow #FFDE59 and purple #5E17EB were chosen for their playfulness and retro feel, fitting with the theme of the site, all the while taking into account their compatibility with each other and the site as a whole.
 Black #000000 and white #FFFFFF are used as the third and fourth colours on the site as neutral tones.

     -   #### Typography
         - The [Orelega One](https://fonts.google.com/specimen/Orelega+One?query=orelega) and [Poppins](https://fonts.google.com/specimen/Poppins?query=poppins) fonts are used across the site, with 'Orelega One' used for the headings and 'Poppins' used for the remaining text.

-        - The fonts were chosen for their playful feel, taking into account the theme of the site.
+        - The fonts were chosen for their playful and retro feel, taking into account the theme of the site.

     -   #### Imagery

         - The piano and computer mouse icons on the Instructions Page were added to avoid having a text-heavy page and to create a playful and fun look and feel.
+The graphics use the same colours and style of the site in order to keep things coherent.

 -   ### ***Wireframes***
     - The Play and Challenge pages at the wireframe stage were later combined to create one page (Play), with the ability to switch between Freestlye and Challenge modes.
 This was done in order to improve UX and repetitive code on two pages.